Anim8or: Development

 On July 20, 1999, a message was posted to the newsgroup comp.graphics.packages.3dstudio, introducing the first version of Anim8or to the public.
 In its first week, the original version was downloaded almost 100 times.
 The next version, 0.2, was released on September 6, 1999, containing bug fixes and the ability to save images as JPEG files.

 In the past few years, newer versions have been released, introducing features such as undo and redo commands, keyboard shortcuts, an improved renderer and morph targets.
 With each new version, the popularity of Anim8or has grown.
 It has been featured in several magazines including 3D User, Freelog, c't and the Lockergnome newsletter.

-Anim8or's latest stable version, 1.0, was released to the public on May 29, 2017 and includes an updated user interface, more modelling and animation tools, and STL support for 3D printing.
+Anim8or's latest stable version, 1.0, was released to the public on May 29, 2017 and includes an updated user interface, more modeling and animation tools, and STL support for 3D printing.

-Anim8or's mascot is a simple red robin, aptly named as Robin, that most users learn to model and animate in Anim8or's "A Simple Walk Tutorial".
+Anim8or's mascot is a simple red robin, aptly named "Robin" which is the icon of the software and the character that most users learn to model and animate with Anim8or's "A Simple Walk" tutorial.
 Users are often also very familiar with the eggplant, a model first designed by Steven to demonstrate 3D printers at SIGGRAPH.
-It is likely the first model most Anim8or modellers have ever created, as it is taught in the introductory tutorial to demonstrate the basics of the modeler and the tools available.
+It is likely the first model most Anim8or modelers have ever created, as it is taught in the introductory tutorial to demonstrate the basics of the modeler and the tools available.

 Layout

-Anim8or's interface is separated into four sections, each with its own tool set:
+Anim8or's interface is separated into four sections, each with its own toolset: